 How much more likely is your teen to exhibit risky behavior with more than one person in the car?
 The answer is they are 3 times as likely to drive dangerously.
 This party atmosphere encourages teens to “go faster” or “race that car.”
 Keep your teen limited to one passenger.

 When following too closely teens don’t have as much time to react to developing road conditions.
 Have your teens keep at least 2 seconds between them and the car in front for safe reaction times.
 This will reduce the risk of teens rear-ending another car.

 There is a difference between defensive driving and aggressive driving.
 Aggressive driving leads to road rage, defensive driving keeps your teens safe on the road.
 Teach them that it’s okay to pull over into a parking lot and deal with emotions rather than driving with a flared temper.
 Set a good example yourself for them to follow.

 Speeding is the cause of almost a third of accidents.
 Teach teens about the importance of obeying the speed limit and slowing down during adverse conditions.
 Every time speed doubles, stopping distance is increased by four times.

 Don’t Drive Impaired

 Teens shouldn’t be drinking or using drugs but this is a common problem and a recipe for disaster.
 This is the cause of nearly one-fifth of fatal accidents involving teens.
 Have an open conversation with them about the importance of driving sober.
 Teen drivers can avoid a car accident during the holidays with these tips.
 If an accident should happen, AICA Orthopedics is here to provide you or your loved ones with the care they need.
-Our experienced team of chiropractors, physical therapists, and orthopedic surgeons are committed to helping patients on the road to recovery.
+Our experienced team of chiropractors, Atlanta, physical therapists, and orthopedic surgeons are committed to helping patients on the road to recovery.